ramon-san/operating_systems/shared_memory_messenger/README.md

 ./messenger.exe ${BUFFER_SIZE}
 ```

 Here the `${BUFFER_SIZE}` parameter represents the maximum size any given message can have.
-The src files are spread all over the place to follow a modular architecture and follow what I—up till now—consider best practices.
+The src files are spread all over the place to follow a modular architecture and follow what I currently consider best practices.
+When running the code from `run.sh` buffer size is set to 64 Bytes by default.

 ## Teacher instructions